kalxas/rasdaman/doc/main/02_inst-guide.rst

 **PostgreSQL**

-To set up PostgreSQL for use by petascope:
+PostgreSQL is automatically configured when rasdaman is installed, so doing the below is not usually necessary; we list the steps as documentation of how is PostgreSQL configured by default:

 1. If postgres has not been initialized yet: ::

     $ sudo service postgresql initdb

-   If the output is 'Data directory is not empty!' then you can skip this step.
+   If the output is 'Data directory is not empty!' then this step is skipped.

-2. You may need to enable trust-based access in PostgreSQL.
-The below configuration needs to be added before the ident lines to ``/etc/postgresql/9.4/main/pg_hba.conf`` on Debian 8, or ``/var/lib/pgsql/data/pg_hba.conf`` on CentOS 7: ::
+2. Trust-based access in PostgreSQL is enabled by adding the below configuration before the ident lines to ``/etc/postgresql/9.4/main/pg_hba.conf`` on Debian 8, or ``/var/lib/pgsql/data/pg_hba.conf`` on CentOS 7: ::

     host    all   petauser   localhost       md5